 The South Korean Government has proclaimed two southern counties cholera-infected following the death of seven people last week.

-The South Korean Government has proclaimed two southern counties cholera-infected following the death of seven people last week.
+Background: The South Korean Government has proclaimed two southern counties cholera-infected following the death of seven people last week.
 The two infected counties have been sealed off, but despite all-out anti-epidemic efforts by the authorities the disease is still spreading at a relatively fast pace to other areas.

 The Red Cross and local volunteers are working day and night vaccinating people against possible contraction of cholera and hospitals are overcrowded with those already laid-up by the disease.